Anssikka/PoeCarpalTunnelPreventer/README.md

 ## Features

-+ Poe flask macro, this is straight from https://github.com/JoelStanford/PoEAutoFlask autoflask and there are no additios here so all power to him.
++ Poe flask macro, this is straight from https://github.com/JoelStanford/PoEAutoFlask autoflask and there are no additions here so all power to him.
 + Move all the items from your inventory to stash.
 + Move items from your stashtab to inventory.
 + Identify all the items from dump stash tab.